-So, usually I like to do something in the middle between the psychedelic art of the 60s because of those flashy, drippy, bubbly psychedelic texts.
+So, as a freelance illustrator usually I like to do something in the middle.
+I love the psychedelic art of the 60s because of those flashy, drippy, bubbly psychedelic texts.
 But I also love the strong, bold lines of the punk-rock, skateboard, surfing inspired illustrations from the 80s and 90s.
 Punk rock badass fonts, popping eyes, flying slime and all that crazy stuff.

 When I was younger I was always adding a bunch of lines to my artworks and everything was super messy.

-I was always struggling to find the way to catch the right thickness with a fair amount of details, which i guess it’s something that it’s always on my mind when I’m drawing.
+Always struggling to find the way to catch the right thickness with a fair amount of details.
+It’s something that it’s always on my mind when I’m drawing.
 The perfect balance between a bold minimal piece and something detailed.

 Well, the research and the study never ends, nothing it’s perfect, and it will never be.